sudotman/coinsentience/README.md

 # CoinSentient
-A suite of programs for collecting, analysing and eventually, implementing data related to cryptocurrencies.
+A suite of programs for collecting, analysing and implementing data related to cryptocurrencies.
 Also, allows you to check your balance, place orders from one place.
+Also includes some custom made indicators based on which some custom strategies are executed (custom indicators/stragies not uploaded here).

 # How it looks